-7.1 The Council's current policy offer lacks the depth to meet the evolving needs of our residents.
+7.1 The Councils current policy offer lacks the depth to meet the evolving needs of our residents.
 The proposed Independent Living Assistance Policy follows Government encouragement to introduce a RRO procedure to greater assist our residents in new and efficient ways.
-The options detailed in the policy are vital to the success of the Strategic and Delivery Plans.
+The options detailed in the policy are vital to the success of the Strategic and Delivery Plans for the Housing Standards team.
 The policy will help to ensure the quality, suitability and sustainability of housing providing a home for residents to thrive.